Image of Rainbow Colors with Bokeh Lens by Alexander Grey

 The problem is a culture that teaches people to fear, debate, shame, politicize, or reject human beings for existing as themselves.

-Young people need environments where they can put that vigilance down.
+Young people deserve environments where they can put that vigilance down.
+Where they can breathe, connect, and grow.

-Queer youth flourish in environments and relationships where they're valued, supported, affirmed, and celebrated as part of the richness of human community.
+Like everyone, queer youth flourish in relationships and communities where they're valued, supported, affirmed, and celebrated as part of the richness of our human diversity.

 That's not radical.